Emergence of Hierarchical Emotion Organization in Large Language Models

-\paragraph{Broader Impacts} Our work may have positive societal impacts in helping people understand the capabilities of LLMs.
+Our work may have positive societal impacts in helping people understand the capabilities of LLMs.
 The capabilities of LLMs discussed in this work have potential for both very positive and very negative impact.
 Emotion recognition may enable models to have more constructive interactions that serve the users, and may open doors to new applications such as AI for counseling and therapy.
 However, if an LLM is misaligned (whether intentionally or accidentally), better emotional understanding may also enable models to more effectively harm, manipulate, or deceive users.
-Our Experiment 5 shows that an LLMs emotion recognition ability is directly correlated with its ability to persuade and manipulate other agents.
 Finally, our Experiments 2 and 3 with demographic personas, as well as real human demographic groups, do not account for socio-cultural differences in emotion recognition.
 For example, people from one culture may be worse at recognizing emotions in another culture, if the two cultures have different social norms and conventions for expressing different emotions.